-The Governing Body of Davison CE High School for Girls is made up of volunteers from parents, school staff, local authority and the Church of England Diocese and Deanery.
+The Governing Body of Davison CE High School for Girls is made up of volunteers from parents, school staff, the local authority and the Church of England Diocese and Deanery.

 The remainder are Co-opted and between them come from many backgrounds and have a wide range of skills and experiences, which bring an independent view to issues of strategy, performance, the management of resources and setting the standards and expectations of the school.